Updated: Jun 2

-Our partner Sping has made a training for Perfetti van Melle for the Risk Assessment department, where the trainee walks around virtually in a factory in Shanghai.
+Our partner Sping has made a training course for Perfetti van Melle for the Risk Assessment department, where the trainee walks around a virtual factory in Shanghai.
 By going through this training, a visitor to the factory is already familiar with the safety procedures prior to a visit.

-How is it that these kinds of large companies use VR for the training?
+How are these kinds of large companies using VR for the training?

 What are the advantages of a VR training?

-VR offers the possibility to give a realistic picture of the practice.
-By linking theory to this 'practical experience' the training becomes less abstract.
-VR training makes it possible to train dangerous exercises realistically.
+VR offers the ability to provide a realistic picture of the practice.
+By linking theory to this 'practical experience', the training becomes less abstract.
+VR training makes it possible to realistically train for dangerous exercises.

-Students are better able to recognize themselves in these trainings because it is less abstract.
+Students are better able to recognize themselves in these training courses because it is less abstract.
 Personalized learning environments offer the ability to create content that best suits the learner.

 Students are more involved and therefore more motivated.
 Students are better focused during the training.
-They are not distracted by external factors such as social media etc.
+They are not distracted by external factors such as social media.